george-hawkins/esp32-setup-material/docs/NOTES.md

 WOFF2 files are _already_ compressed and even the entire Angular icon set comes in at just 60KiB.

 **Update:** in the end, I removed `MaterialIcons-Regular.woff2` and instead just added only the icons I used to `icons.svg` (see section on this below).
-I would **not** do this in any situation other than for the extremely resource limited ESP32 setup.
+I would **not** do this in any situation other than for the extremely resource limited MicroPython setup.

 Self-hosting icon and font files - the details
 ----------------------------------------------